Piyush911999/dfdf/README.md

 CleverTap and Firebase can be used for push notifications in this library.

-a.
-We have 4 types of push notifications P, B, L and D which are identified by the which parameter.
+* We have 4 types of push notifications P, B, L and D which are identified by the which parameter.

-b. 'to' can have two values *fcmToken* or *topicName*
+* 'to' can have two values *fcmToken* or *topicName*

 c. **P** type notifications must open the play store.